Trainee Producer Programme

 OperaUpClose is offering on-the-job training to give emerging professionals the skills that they will need to produce their own work, or to successfully find employment in a producing company, or venue, once they graduate.

 Working from offices in London, you’ll be part of a small team dedicated to touring high quality opera across the UK and beyond.
 The programme offers valuable experience in a professional producing company, mentoring from an experienced producer, the opportunity to take responsibility for projects, to make mistakes in a supportive environment, to learn from those mistakes, and to make key contacts in the performing arts industry.
-The trainee producers are mentored by our Executive Producer, and have additional training from our Artistic Director/ Chief Exec, and Trustees.
+The trainee producers are mentored by our Producer, and have additional training from our Artistic Director/ Chief Exec, and Trustees.

 OperaUpClose is committed to being an equal opportunities employer.
 We are particularly keen hear from people who may have been discouraged from applying for other arts internships for financial reasons.
 We encourage applications from Black, Asian and Minority Ethnic (BAME) and disabled candidates.